 Gender and Sexual Health Services

 Gender and Sexual Health Services at Lifespan provides care for the growing population of adults who are gender non-conforming or trans-gender.
-We are here to meet your unique health needs and provide education and emotional support to you and your family.
+We provide sensitive and confidential care to patients age 26 or older, and are here to meet your unique health needs and provide education and emotional support to you and your family.
 Our goal is to help you be authentic and true to yourself in a safe and healthy way.

 Gender (our maleness or femaleness) and sexuality (who we are attracted to and want to love) are two different core aspects of growing up and maturing into a healthy adult.
 Gender and sexuality are not set in stone: people identify with and express gender in a wide variety of ways, and gender and sexuality may be fluid and change over a person’s lifetime.

 We believe that exploring gender and sexuality is a normal and potentially lifelong process.
 Our goal is to support you and your vision of yourself in a safe and healthy manner.